At a glance

 I personally like to buy a kitten who grew up inside the home with the breeder and their family.
 Kittens should not leave their home until they are at least 12 weeks old, by which time they will have received two vaccinations.
 Many breeders also opt to desex (spay or neuter) the kitten before he goes to his new home.

-The short hair of the Abyssinian coat requires little more than a five-minute groom once a week to removed loose hairs.
-Indoor cats should have their nails trimmed every 4-6 weeks.
-Both grooming and nail trimming should start in kittenhood.
+The short hair of the Abyssinian coat requires little more than a five-minute groom once a week to remove loose hairs.
+Indoor cats should have their claws trimmed every 4-6 weeks.
+Both grooming and nclaw trimming should start in kittenhood.

 When you bring your new kitten home, feed him the same food he was fed at his old home, if you would like to change the type of food he eats, gradually introduce the new food while reducing the old type over a few days.
 This can help prevent tummy upsets.